dkw-aau/qse/README.md

 # Quality Shapes Extractor

-**This repository contains the code for the following paper under submission in WWW-2022:**
+**This repository contains the code for the following paper under submission in VLDB:**
 > **Extracting Validating Shapes from very large Knowledge Graphs with Quality Guarantees**